shredding/ShopwareCLI/README.md

     composer create-project avantgarde/shopware-cli shopwareCLI dev-master
 ```

-This will install your ShopwareCLI into a folder named *shopwareCLI*, inside it, you'll find the following structure:
+This will install your ShopwareCLI into a folder named *shopwareCLI*.
+Inside it, you'll find the following structure:

 ```
     Avantgarde